pswiti/particle41/app/README.md

 Create a Dockerfile for the Flask application.
 You need to create a requirements.txt file to list the dependencies of the Flask application.
-Build and Run the Docker Container docker build -t SimpleTimeService . docker run -p 5000:5000 SimpleTimeService
+Build and Run the Docker Container docker build -t simpletimeservice . docker run -d -p 5000:5000 simpletimeservice
 Check it browser http://localhost:5000

 Verifying the Non-root User